peter88213/aeon3yw/docs/template/index.md

 - Unzip the downloaded zipfile "aeon3yw_v0.99.0.zip" into a new folder.
 - Move into this new folder and launch **install.bat**.
 This installs the script for the local user.
 - Create a shortcut on the desktop when asked.
+- Start Aeon Timeline 3 and import the "yWriter" template from the "sample" folder.
 - Open "README.md" for usage instructions.

 [Changelog](changelog)